albanisyahrill/ML-pipeline-with-airflow/README.md

    - Triggers the Deployment DAG.

 4. **Deployment DAG**
-   - Runs Streamlit UI for live inference using the trained model from MinIO.
+   - Push model to Hugging Face Hub using the trained model from MinIO.

 ---